Einste11N/SquareField_CrossCorrelation/README.md

 # SquareField_CrossCorrelation
-Cross Correlation for kSZ square field projected HI2 square field
+Cross Correlation for kSZ square field and square of projected HI field